jh3nd3rs0n/jargyle/README.md

           The space separated list of acceptable authentication methods to the external SOCKS5 server for external connections (default is NO_AUTHENTICATION_REQUIRED)

       externalClient.socks5.gssapiMechanismOid=GSSAPI_MECHANISM_OID
-          The object ID for the GSSAPI authentication mechanism to the external SOCKS5 server for external connections (default is 1.2.840.113554.1.2.2)
+          The object ID for the GSS-API authentication mechanism to the external SOCKS5 server for external connections (default is 1.2.840.113554.1.2.2)

       externalClient.socks5.gssapiNecReferenceImpl=true|false
-          The boolean value to indicate if the exchange of the GSSAPI protection level negotiation must be unprotected should the external SOCKS5 server for external connections use the NEC reference implementation (default is false)
+          The boolean value to indicate if the exchange of the GSS-API protection level negotiation must be unprotected should the external SOCKS5 server for external connections use the NEC reference implementation (default is false)

       externalClient.socks5.gssapiProtectionLevels=SOCKS5_GSSAPI_PROTECTION_LEVEL1[ SOCKS5_GSSAPI_PROTECTION_LEVEL2[...]]
-          The space separated list of acceptable protection levels after GSSAPI authentication with the external SOCKS5 server for external connections (The first is preferred.
+          The space separated list of acceptable protection levels after GSS-API authentication with the external SOCKS5 server for external connections (The first is preferred.
 The remaining are acceptable if the server does not accept the first.) (default is REQUIRED_INTEG_AND_CONF REQUIRED_INTEG NONE)

       externalClient.socks5.gssapiServiceName=GSSAPI_SERVICE_NAME
-          The GSSAPI service name for the external SOCKS5 server for external connections
+          The GSS-API service name for the external SOCKS5 server for external connections

       port=INTEGER_BETWEEN_1_AND_65535
           The port for the SOCKS server (default is 1080)